Our top 10 wildlife sightings for January

 Linnets are small finches that gather in large flocks in winter.
 They are on the British Trust for Ornithology’s red list as a bird of conservation concern as the population in the UK has fallen in the last few decades.

-Look out for them in the countryside, feeding on seeds in arable fields and farmland.
 Wells Farm is a working farm that’s run by BBOWT in harmony with nature.
-Seed-bearing crops in winter provide food and shelter for linnets and other finches during the cold months.
+Seed-bearing crops grown here provide food and shelter for linnets and other finches during the cold months.

 This bunting used to be abundant in hedges and farms across the UK, however, populations have declined dramatically, more than halving since 1970.
 This is largely due to changes in farming practice.